-Each extraction pipeline extracts and provides information of a particular type of artefact typically considered in variability-based analyses.
-The extractors may be exchanged to allow extraction from different file formats:
+Each extraction pipeline extracts and provides information of a particular type of artefact typically considered in variability-based analyses:

 - The code pipeline in the upper part of Figure 1 extracts information from code files or files used for code generation.
 The result is a set of element trees.
 An element tree represents a single code file and provides information about the available code elements on different levels of abstraction. - The build pipeline in the middle of Figure 1 extracts and provides information from build files.
 The result of this extraction is a map of files and their presence conditions (PC in Figure 1).
 These conditions define constraints, which must be satisfied to compile and link or, in general, build a specific (set of) file(s). - The (variability) model pipeline in the lower part of Figure 1 translates information from variability model files into a list of features and propositional formulas.
 They represent the features and constraints, which define the planned products of the SPL.